15 kV AC railway electrification: History

 One of the disadvantages of 16.7 Hz locomotives as compared to 50 Hz or 60 Hz locomotives is the heavier transformer required to reduce the overhead line voltage to that used by the motors and their speed control gear.
 Low frequency transformers need to have heavier magnetic cores and larger windings for the same level of power conversion.
 (See effect of frequency on the design of transformers.)
 The heavier transformers also lead to higher axle loads than for those of a higher frequency.
-This, in turn, leads to increased track wear and increases the need for more frequent track maintenance.
+Theoretically, in turn, this leads to increased track wear and increases the need for more frequent track maintenance while in practice electric locomotives must not become too lightweight in order to preserve traction effort at low speeds.
 The Czech Railways encountered the problem of the reduced power handling of lower frequency transformers when they rebuilt some 25 kV AC, 50 Hz locomotives (series 340) to operate on 15 kV AC, 16.7 Hz lines.
 As a result of using the same transformer cores (originally designed for 50 Hz) at the lower frequency, the transformers had to be de-rated to one third of their original power handling capability, thereby reducing the available tractive effort by the same amount (to around 1,000 kW).

 These drawbacks, plus the need for a separate supply infrastructure and the lack of any technical advantages with modern motors and controllers has limited the use of 16 2/3 Hz and 16.7 Hz beyond the original five countries.
 Most other countries electrified their railways at the utility frequency of 50/60 Hz.
-Newer European electrification is mostly 25 kV AC at 50 Hz (primarily in Eastern Europe).
+Denmark, despite bordering only 15 kV territory decided to electrify their mainline railways at 25 kV 50 Hz for that and other reasons.
+Because it is technically very challenging and therefore not cost-effective to provide high-speed passenger services on 1.5 or 3 kV DC lines, newer European electrification primarily in Eastern Europe is mostly 25 kV AC at 50 Hz.
 Conversion to this voltage/frequency requires higher voltage insulators and greater clearance between lines and bridges and other structures.
 This is now standard for new overhead lines as well as for modernizing old installations.
-Denmark, despite bordering only 15 kV territory decided to electrify their mainline railways at 25 kV 50 Hz for that and other reasons.